vsharma0620/Project-Two/README.md

 Here is the following deployed heroku link: https://polar-journey-27833.herokuapp.com/

 Please run this locally by using the schema in mySQL workbench before running this locally in terminal.
 We are still working on making this fully functional at this time.
-The clear and delete functions and the presenter and audience views.
+The clear and delete functions and the presenter and audience views are incomplete at this time.